 It, thus, snatches away the autonomy and flexibility from team members who stand at the lower end of the hierarchical structure.
 Instead, readymade objectives are served on their plates from above.

 Cascading OKRs further marginalizes the role of the people at the bottom.
 When you are not involved in the process, you are sure to feel less motivated and have a lesser sense of ownership.

 This lack of involvement affects employee motivation and in the long run their productivity and accountability.
 Teams lose risk-taking appetite, experimentation and innovation.

 5. Encourages micromanaging

 In a research, 71% of respondents said that being micromanaged at the job has negatively affected their performance.
 While 85 % of respondents agreed on the negative effects of micromanagement on employee morale.

-Instead of collaboration among departments, cascading OKRs usually lead to micromanaging what each person’s goal ‘should be’.
+Instead of collaboration among departments, cascading personal OKRs examples usually lead to micromanaging what each person’s goal ‘should be’.
 When you are controlling your people in this manner, OKRs lose their purpose in the first place i. e. directing people to the desired outcome.

 Subscribe to our weekly newsletter.👇

 As Steve Jobs has also said that there’s no point in hiring talented people if you need to micromanage them.
 Cascading OKRs will thus directly affect your company culture and rule out empowerment.